 Offer Opened Containers to Friends

-Sometimes, our eyes are bigger than our stomachs and finishing that large container of cheeseballs may not be something your family can reasonably accomplish before moving day.
+Sometimes, our eyes are bigger than our stomachs, and finishing that large container of cheeseballs may not be something your family can reasonably accomplish before moving day.
 Rather than throwing out those open containers, offer them to friends or family.
 This way, nothing gets wasted when others might enjoy it.
 Remember, moving with opened containers can get messy, especially if those containers are not properly sealed up for the journey to your new home.

 Pack Up What You’ll Keep

 About a week from the moving day, you’ll want to start packing up the items you want to move with you.
 Leave the food you plan to use that week out of the box, but pack everything else up.
-The sooner you start, the less stressed you’ll be come moving day.
+The sooner you start, the less stressed you’ll become on moving day.
 Just take care not to overload the boxes and bags with heavy cans.
 The last thing you want to deal with on moving day is boxes and bags you can’t lift easily.
 If there’s anything leftover, go ahead and throw it out.
 If you haven’t used it up by moving day, you’re probably not going to use it at your new home.

 While you pack up your pantry, let the experienced movers at Eden’s Moving handle the rest of the job.
 Our experienced packing services team will treat your belongings as if they were their own.
 Contact us today to schedule your free moving estimate.